Comey confirms Trump told him to let Flynn probe go - Nigeria Today

 “I hope you can see your way clear to letting this go, to letting Flynn go.
 He is a good guy,” Comey quoted Trump as telling him on February 14 as they sat alone together in the Oval Office.

-“I had understood the president to be requesting that we drop any investigation of Flynn in connection with his false statements about his conversations with the Russian ambassador in December,” Comey said in a statement released ahead of his appearance before the Senate Intelligence Committee on Thursday.
+“I had understood the president to be requesting that we drop any investigation of Flynn in connection with his false statements about his conversations with the Russian ambassador in December,” added Comey, who was fired by the US president early last month.

+Comey also said Trump demanded he pledge his loyalty in a White House meeting on January 27, just days after he took office under the cloud of allegations that Russia’s interference helped him win election.

 “The president said, ‘I need loyalty, I expect loyalty.’
 I didn’t move, speak, or change my facial expression in any way during the awkward silence that followed,” Comey said.